Enabling Reconfiguration-Communication Overlap for Collective Communication in Optical Networks: Evaluation

 \subsubsection{Cluster Scalability}

 Fig.~\ref{fig: scale-cct} shows CCT scaling with cluster size for Rabenseifner's AllReduce and Pairwise's All-to-All operations using 4 OCSs.
-Key observations include: (1) One-shot supports only up to 16-node clusters for AllReduce and 5-node clusters for All-to-All, as larger deployments exceed its 4-OCS capacity.
-Both \strawman and \ours overcome this by enabling runtime reconfiguration during {the execution of the CC algorithm}.
-(2) Larger clusters induce more diverse traffic patterns, increasing reconfiguration overhead in \strawman scheduling. \ours reduces this overhead by co-optimizing data transfer and optical reconfiguration, improving scalability. \ours' performance over \strawman improves with cluster size: for {Rabenseifner's} AllReduce, CCT reduction grows from 14.5\% at 64 nodes to 35.2\% at 512 nodes; for {Pairwise} All-to-All, improvement rises from 20.0\% at 5 nodes to 42.6\% at 10 nodes. \textbf{Large-scale clusters will see greater benefits from \ours, highlighting its scalability for {complex CC algorithms in} larger systems.}
+Key observations include: (1) \hlmthree{One-shot supports only up to 16-node clusters for AllReduce and 5-node clusters for All-to-All because it must place all required step configurations before the collective starts.} \hlmthree{With 4 OCSs, only four distinct circuit configurations can be kept active at once.} \hlmthree{Pairwise All-to-All requires a different round matching for each peer exchange, while Rabenseifner's AllReduce traverses a growing sequence of partner patterns across its halving/doubling steps.} \hlmthree{Once these required patterns exceed the available OCS planes, one-shot cannot statically realize the full algorithm.} Both \strawman and \ours overcome this by enabling runtime reconfiguration and reusing the same OCS planes across collective steps.
+(2) Larger clusters induce more diverse traffic patterns, increasing reconfiguration overhead in \strawman. \ours reduces this overhead by co-optimizing data transfer and optical reconfiguration, improving scalability.
+Consequently, \ours's performance advantage over \strawman improves with cluster size: for Rabenseifner's AllReduce, CCT reduction grows from 39.6\% at 64 nodes to 46.9\% at 512 nodes; for Pairwise All-to-All, improvement rises from 26.0\% at 5 nodes to 45.5\% at 10 nodes. \textbf{Large-scale clusters thus derive greater benefits from \ours, highlighting its scalability for complex CC algorithms.}